dantemogrim/dante-wiki/content/posts/6-pointing-your-one-com-domain-to-netlify.md

 ---
-title: Pointing your one.com domain to Netlify
+title: Pointing Your one.com Domain to Netlify
 description: A tutorial/guide on how to reroute your one.com domain to Netlify.
 position: 6
 author: